ExeVirus/boxgen/Readme.md

 ### If you just want to jump in head first, here are the basics:

-#### 1. You must have lua installed on your machine or accessible.
+#### 1. You must have lua (preferrably luajit) installed on your machine or accessible.
-On linux, you can normally just use a package manager to install.
+On linux, you can normally just use a package manager to install lua.
 I fully reccomend **luajit** and not plain lua.
-For more information for specific systems, see the [wiki](https://github.com/ExeVirus/boxgen/wiki)
+For more information, see the [wiki](https://github.com/ExeVirus/boxgen/wiki)

 #### 2. Download this repository anywhere to your computer and navigate to that folder.

 #### 3. Everything is controlled by run.lua, that is the main program file.
 To see the help text for the file just run:
 ```
-run.lua -h
+lua run.lua -h
 ```

 #### 4. To generate boxes for the provided example.obj file, just execute:

 ```
-run.lua
+lua run.lua
 ```
 - Two html files will be generated that allow you to view the boxes without loading all of minetest: boxes.html and obj.html. obj.html is just the mesh file, and boxes.html is the mesh + voxel grid used for generation + boxes.